 I’m Rochelle, part of the senior couple.
 My better half is holding the camera.
-I want to show you today how to clean your nuts.
+I want to show you today how dirty are your nuts and how to clean them.
 No, not those nuts, these nuts.

 Wash Your Nuts

 I purchased these from the store, and I’m going to put them in these two bowls directly from the package.
 I’m going to take one bowl and put it in my salad spinner, which is very handy.
 I’m going to wash the nuts in it with some water and a little soap.
 I use soap because it cleans them better.